sailfm/aws-book/book/chapter-4/add-a-domain-name.md

   ns-119.awsdns-14.com
   ```

-3. View the Hozed Zone's Record Sets, particularly the record of type SOA.
+3. View the Hosted Zone's Record Set, particularly the record of type SOA.

 4. Log into your registrar's dashboard and search for an option to configure your domain's nameservers.
 Enter your Hosted Zone's four nameservers in order.
 Save.